Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-05-20-copying-files.md

 ---

+<a name="copying_files" id="copying_files"></a>

-After an awesome week at Laracon, I have a short (but sweet) edition Servers for Hackers to share.
+After an awesome (but tiring!) week at Laracon NYC, I have a simpler (but useful!) edition Servers for Hackers to share.
 During Laracon, many people expressed gratitude for SFH and [Vaprobash](https://github.com/fideloper/vaprobash).
-I'm still taken aback - that's so awesome.
-I'm so glad this content is found to be so useful!

-<a name="copying_files" id="copying_files"></a>

-## Copying Files
+Thank you so much!

+> Special thanks to [@jordonbrill](https://twitter.com/jordonbrill) who gave me this topic idea during the after-party.

-So there's quite a few ways of copying files using the command line.
-Of course we can copy files inside of our own computer, but often **we need to copy files across servers**!
+<span style="font-size:2em;">**So**</span>, there's quite a few ways of copying files using the command line.
+Of course we can copy files inside of our own computer, but often **we need to copy files *across* servers**!
 There's a few strategies for doing so, which we'll cover here in a little more detail.

-### Locally Copying Files
+## Copying Files Locally

 I suspect this is a boring part of the newsletter - I'll cover it quickly.
 We can use the `cp` command: